mblanchard/angular-docs/slides.md

 # Angular
 - A frontend framework developed by Google
-- V2+ had help from MS (TypeScript)
+- V2+ had help from MS (written in TypeScript)
-  - V2 was a ground-up rewrite from AngularJS
+  - A ground-up rewrite after AngularJS

 ##### TypeScript
 - Anders Hejlsberg, chief C# architect, involved in development